hertogp/stitch/_readme.md

     ...

 The `#<opt>`'s are expanded by stitch using the option-set for the current codeblock.
-In case of the second codeblock example, stdout is redirect to `.stitch/dta/wheater.json` which is a path relative to the directory where the pandoc conversion command was given.
+In case of the second codeblock example, stdout is redirected to `.stitch/dta/wheater.json` which is a path relative to the directory where the pandoc conversion command was given.